 I don’t know why I voluntarily watch television programming that makes me feel physically ill.

 This Monday’s episode featured Gary and Hannah, two hoarders who both have an issue with keeping too many animals on their properties.
-Gary owns too many bunnies and has turned his entire home into one giant bunny cage.
-It is believed that he uses his bunny collection as a means of controlling both his house and his wife.
+Gary owns too many bunnies and has turned his entire home into one giant bunny cage, using his collection as a means of controlling both his house and his wife.
 There are dozens of rabbits running up and down the hallways, pooping in the bathroom sink and peeing on the walls.
 His poor wife has to use a cane and maneuvers through the house cautiously and slowly, taking great pains not to trip over a bunny or piece of trash.

-“Making her walk through the house is a great workout for her!” he chuckles into the camera, four of his five chins quivering.
+“Making her walk through the house is a great workout for her!” he chuckles into the camera, four of his five chins quivering in agreement.

-At the beginning of the episode, two of Hannah’s daughters admit that they and their brothers and sisters were severely abused as children.
+At the beginning of the episode, two of Hannah’s daughters admit that they and the rest of their siblings were severely abused as children.
 They were taken away from Hannah several years ago and are heartbroken and shocked at how their mother lives today.
 They fear for her health and even though none of them particularly like her, they want her to get help.
 Geeze, I can’t imagine WHY they don’t like Hannah.

 When asked about her children, Hannah proudly boasts: “I had 16 children and 10 of them are still alive!”